-The Department of Education guidance The Prevent Duty can be accessed via this link.
+The Department of Education guidance Prevent duty guidance: Guidance for specified authorities in England and Wales (publishing.service.gov.uk) can be accessed via this link.

 Extremist activity can also be reported via the Anti-Terrorist Hotline on 0800 789 321.
 The line is confidential, anonymous and intended for the reporting of non-life threatening activity.